Supporting Transition Age Youth

 Employment and Career Opportunities

-More and more smart employers are committing to a double bottom line: profitably growing their businesses while providing foster and other vulnerable transition-age youth with employment opportunities.
-And with the largest labor gap for the next generation of work-ready employees ever facing this country, a commitment to hiring talented young people is all the more urgent.
-We believe that by bringing together businesses, non-profit organizations, government agencies, and philanthropy, we can:
+More and more smart employers are committing to a double bottom line: profitably growing their businesses while providing employment opportunities to foster and other vulnerable transition-age youth.
+And with the largest labor gap for the next generation of work-ready employees this country has ever faced, a commitment to hiring talented young people is all the more urgent.
+We believe that by bringing together businesses, non-profit organizations, government agencies, and philanthropy, to support employment and career training opportunities for young people.

 Alameda, Alpine, Amador, Butte, Calaveras, Colusa, Contra Costa, Del Norte, El Dorado, Fresno, Glenn, Humboldt, Inyo, Kings, Lake, Lassen, Madera, Marin, Mariposa, Mendocino, Merced, Modoc, Mono, Monterey, Napa, Nevada, Placer, Plumas, Sacramento, San Benito, San Francisco,San Joaquin, San Mateo, Santa Clara, Santa Cruz, Shasta, Sierra, Siskiyou, Solano, Sonoma, Stanislaus, Sutter, Tehama, Trinity, Tulare, Tuolumne, Yolo, Yuba